Shreya-2415/Emotion_Detector/README.md

 6. Click on the detect button to detect the emotion.

 - Change the numper of epochs to 30 and run on google colab for better accuracy

+-- guui.py is for images (Training Task) and gui_LiveVideo.py is for video streaming (Task 1)